Tom Harris is injured in a high school football game and ends up in the hospital.

 After about twenty minutes two orderlies arrived with a gurney.
 “Please return to the reception area,” one of them told Tanner.

 Tanner stood across the hall from the examination room to watch what they were doing with Tom.
 He was moved from the examination table to the gurney.
-Then they rolled the gurney with Tom down the hall and disappeared around the corner.
+Then they rolled the gurney with Tom down the hall in the other direction and disappeared around the corner.

 Tanner walked back to the reception area and the admissions desk.
 The same woman was at the desk, and she smiled when she saw him.